Default S3 method

 A matrix with same number of rows as in

-is missing, two levels are assumed: each row is a group in the first level, and all rows are in the same group in the second level.- formula
+y, columns coding the levels of sampling hierarchy.
+The number of groups within the hierarchy must decrease from left to right.
+Ifxis missing, two levels are assumed: each row is a group in the first level, and all rows are in the same group in the second level.- formula

 A two sided model formula in the form

-) must be grouping variable(s) referring to levels of sampling hierarchy, terms from right to left will be treated as nested (first column is the lowest, last is the highest level).
+y ~ x, whereyis the community data matrix with samples as rows and species as column.
+Right hand side (x) must be grouping variable(s) referring to levels of sampling hierarchy, terms from right to left will be treated as nested (first column is the lowest, last is the highest level).
 The formula will add a unique indentifier to rows and constant for the rows to always produce estimates of row-level alpha and overall gamma diversities.
 You must use non-formula interface to avoid this behaviour.
 Interaction terms are not allowed.- data

 A data frame where to look for variables defined in the right hand side of

-.
+formula.
 If missing, variables are looked in the global environment.- index

 Character, the entropy index to be calculated (see Details).